Getting Started

 • Is less than 50 characters, ideally 15 characters

-• Uses a combination of letters, number, dashes (-), or hyphens (_)
+• Uses a combination of letters, numbers, dashes (-), or hyphens (_)

 • Except for the regex [^\w\s\-\:\.\$\~], does not include special characters